famkab/famkab/README.md

 - 👋 Hi, I’m @famkab
 - 👀 I’m interested in ed tech, basketball and reading!
-- 🌱 I’m currently learning about data science!
+- 🌱 I’m currently working in ed tech!

 <!--- # - 💞️ I’m looking to collaborate on a super cool algorithm project! 😉
 # - 📫 How to reach me ... --->